What is a car service, and why is it important?

 28. Check Underbody Pipes and Hoses: here we’ll look for any damage, cracks and loose fittings.

-29. Check Suspension Components: check all part of the suspension system to ensure there’s no damage or issues.
+29. Check Suspension Components: check all parts of the suspension system to ensure there’s no damage or issues.

 30. Check Steering Components: check that all elements are secure and in working order.